jmettraux/togaru/README.md

 convert dragon.gif -resize x64  resize_dragon.gif # xheight
 ```

-## license
+## licenses and copyrights

+The various open source tools used obey their own licenses and copyrights.

-All the photos on this site/repository are copyright Antonio Garcia Algarra.
+All the photographies on this site/repository are copyright Antonio Garcia Algarra.

-The rest is under a MIT license.
+The textual content is copyright Antonia Garcia Algarra.